felippecaso/qmk/README.md

 # QMK Userspace

-This is a template repository which allows for an external set of QMK keymaps to be defined and compiled.
-This is useful for users who want to maintain their own keymaps without having to fork the main QMK repository.
+This is my external userspace repository for QMK Firmware.
+It is a fork of the [official QMK Userspace](https://github.com/qmk/qmk_userspace) repository.

-## Howto configure your build targets
+## How to configure build targets

 1. Run the normal `qmk setup` procedure if you haven't already done so -- see [QMK Docs](https://docs.qmk.fm/#/newbs) for details.
 1. Fork this repository